Felix-Busse/Backpropagation_algorithm/README.md

-# Backpropagation_neuronal_network_class
+# Backpropagation_algorithm
- Providing a neuronal network class by programming explicitly forward and backpropagation algorithm
+ A neuronal network class with explicit programmed forward and backpropagation algorithm

- Class object is capable of being trained with training data.
-This will use the programmed forward and backpropagation algorithm.
- As an example the reproduction of a simple image can be learned in the notebook.
+ ### How to
+ Clone this repository and instantiate a object of the neuronal network class provided in [Jupyter-Notebook](net_object_orientated.ipynb).

+### Description
+ The class allows definition of sequential dense neuronal networks.
+Simple gradient descent training of neuronal network can be demonstrated by using the explicit programmed backpropagation algorithm, see example in the notebook.